 [6] Area reserved for recreation, parks or other open land.

-(3) Transportation element which will include:
+(3) Transportation element, which will include:

 (a) Traffic generation.
-A comparison of the estimated pre-developed traffic to post-developed traffic. including: volume, overall average daily traffic generation, composition, peakhour levels, directional flows and street capacities.
+A comparison of the estimated pre-developed traffic to post-developed traffic; including: volume, overall average daily traffic generation, composition, peak-hour levels, directional flows and street capacities.
 The methodology used to derive these predictions shall be included.

 (b) Description of all proposed roadways and other travel areas, including pavement width, right-of-way width, total length, means of egress, and maximum grade.